-MAPL, as the operator of the airport, controls the entry to, and the activities of, all surface vehicles on the airside.
-Pursuant to this the MAO has the responsibility for authorising the operation of vehicles airside at the Mackay Airport.
+Mackay Airport, as the operator of the airport, controls the entry to, and the activities of, all surface vehicles on the airside.
+Pursuant to this the MAO has the responsibility for authorizing the operation of vehicles airside at the Mackay Airport.

-No person shall operate any vehicle airside without prior and specific approval from the General Manager or his delegate.
-No type of vehicle or ground equipment shall be operated on airside areas without the prior and specific authorisation of the General Manager or his delegate.
+No person shall operate any vehicle airside without prior and specific approval from the Head of Aviation or his delegate.
+No type of vehicle or ground equipment shall be operated on airside areas without the prior and specific authorization of the Head of Aviation or his delegate.